inodentry/bevy-cheatsheet/bevy-cheatsheet.md

  - `Time`: frame delta time and overall running time
  - `Windows`: parameters of the open windows, such as dimensions

+### Configuration resources

+These built-in resources can be added when building your `App`, to configure various things:

+ - `ClearColor`: set the clear color (background color)
+ - `Msaa`: enable Multi-Sample Anti-Aliasing
+ - `WindowDescriptor`: change parameters of the main window

 ## Useful built-in events

  - Input devices: `KeyboardInput`, `CursorMoved`, `MouseMotion`, `MouseButtonInput`, `MouseWheel`.